The offside rule is one of the most used AND most misunderstood rules in soccer.

 - they are nearer to their opponent’s goal line than both the ball and the second-last opponent,

 - they are in their opponent’s half of the soccer field,

 - and they are involved in active play after receiving a pass from another player on their team.

 However, it’s important to understand that just because a player is in an offside position on the field doesn’t mean they are committing an offside offense.

-The reason for this is that the rules of soccer require a player to be “involved in active play” before the referee will penalize them for being offside.
+This is because the rules of soccer require a player to be “involved in active play” before the referee penalizes them for being offside.

 Being In an Offside Position Isn’t Always an Offense

 If you look at the offside rule in isolation, you would probably think a player should just always avoid being ”nearer to the opponents’ goal line than both the ball and the second-last opponent.”
 But sometimes, it’s OK for a player to be in this position.

 This is because it is not an offense for a player to be in an offside position.